portsoc/hangman-in-branches/README.md

 Pay attention to the `setup` script we have added in `package.json`.
 It creates a Postgres database `hangmanDB` using the `createdb` command.
 We then use the input redirection operator (`<`) to pass the content of `server/game.sql` file to `psql`'s `hangmanDB` thus creating our `game` table in that database.

+Next, we need the [`pg` package](https://www.npmjs.com/package/pg) to connect to the database and manipulate the data.

 Check out the prerequisites in [the usage section](#usage) before reproducing the implementation.